ton-community/ton-docs/docs/learn/glossary.md

 ### Launchpad

 **Launchpad** — a platform for crypto startups that brings investors and projects together.
-The main launchpad in the TON ecosystem is Tonstarter.
+The main launchpad in the TON Ecosystem is Tonstarter.

 ### Liquidity pool